online submission instructions

 - your article prepared as a CIF (see below for more information on preparing and pre-checking your CIF) and a structure factor or Rietveld data file in CIF format for each structure reported;

-- your full contact details (e-mail address, mailing address, telephone and fax numbers);
+- your full contact details (e-mail address, postal address, telephone and fax numbers);

 - details of the authors of your article (surnames, forenames and e-mail addresses of all authors);